-I’ve been looking at glass-front display cabinets for clients…and now I want one!
+This post has been updated for 2023!
+Here’s why you should consider a glass-front display cabinet.
 These cabinets offer versatility in that you can use them as:

 - a focal point in a living room where there isn’t one (like a fireplace, etc)